 - 1. To introduce students to an ePortfolio. - 2.
 To demonstrate its benefits in academic identity building - 3.
 To train students in effective communication in an ePortfolio. - 4.
 To create various artifacts for an effective ePortfolio.

-Upon completion of the course the student will be able to: CLO1: Communicate effectively using the written word in an ePortfolio.
+CLO1: Communicate effectively using the written word in an ePortfolio.

 CLO2: Create digital artifacts that complements their academic identity.

 Module I: Introduction to an ePortfolio